imlobster/fzls/README.txt

 	[ !
 PROTOTYPE STAGE ! ]

-fzls ('fuzzy list') is a successor to Unix ls that explicitly highlights only distinct prefixes of files.
+fzls ('fuzzy list') is the successor to Unix ls, which explicitly highlights only the distinct prefixes of file names.

+compile it yourself:
+	you must have CMake installed.

+	linux:
+		run ./build.sh

+		if you are using mingw, uncomment the corresponding line in ./build.sh
+		it will use default linux -> windows x86-64 configuration (./w64-mingw32.cmake). if this is not what you want, proceed to configure it manually.

+	windows:
+		mkdir build
+		cd build
+		cmake ..
+		cmake --build . --config Release

+config:
+	fzls does not include dynamic configuration.
+	it can be found at ./src/config.h
+	to apply changes, recompile fzls.

-how can it be helpful:
+how this can be helpful:

 	imagine you have a folder: